45ACC/45ACC.github.io/excursion.md

-For return journey - the train goes from Fremantle to the CBD, or, the 998 bus takes you to UWA along Stirling Highway, stopping opposite the campus.
+For the return journey - the train goes from Fremantle to the CBD, or, the 998 bus takes you to UWA along Stirling Highway, stopping opposite the campus.
 (Bus drivers will accept cash for ticket, try to have exact fare.)